A repeating fast radio burst associated with a persistent radio source: Observations

-Promising candidates selected by the \realf\ team go through an offline analysis to refine the parameters of the candidate, and improve its detection significance, if possible.
-Several methods are tried within this analysis: offline search for the transient using a finer DM grid, varying RFI flagging thresholds, changing image size (as realtime-search is done on non-optimal image size due to computational limitations), sub-band search etc. (see Section 2.4 of ref. \cite{law2020} for more details).
-The pixel sizes of images formed by realtime system at L, S and C band were: 0.9\arcsec, 0.48\arcsec and 0.27\arcsec, with an image size of 2048$\times$2048 pixels corresponding to fieldsize of: 0.5\arcdeg, 0.27\arcdeg and 0.15\arcdeg.
-During refinement, we searched the data with smaller pixel sizes: 0.5\arcsec$\times$0.75\arcsec\ at L band, 0.38\arcsec$\times$0.28\arcsec\ at S band and 0.27\arcsec$\times$0.18\arcsec\ at C band.
-Significance of an astrophysical transient should improve when the data is de-dispersed at a DM closer to the DM of the candidate (see Section 2 of ref.\cite{rfclustering}).
+Promising candidates selected visually by the \realf\ team go through an offline analysis to refine the candidate parameters and improve its detection significance, if possible.
+Several methods are tried within this analysis: offline search for the transient using a finer DM grid, varying RFI flagging thresholds, changing image size (as the realtime-search is done on non-optimal image sizes due to computational limitations), sub-band search etc. (see Section 2.4 of ref.~\cite{law2020} for more details).
+The pixel sizes of images formed by the realtime system at L, S, and C band were 0.9\arcsec, 0.48\arcsec, and 0.27\arcsec, respectively, with an image size of 2048$\times$2048 pixels corresponding to field sizes of 0.5\arcdeg, 0.27\arcdeg, and 0.15\arcdeg.
+During refinement, we searched the data with smaller pixel sizes: 0.5\arcsec$\times$0.75\arcsec\ at L band, 0.38\arcsec$\times$0.28\arcsec\ at S band, and 0.27\arcsec$\times$0.18\arcsec\ at C band.
+The significance of an astrophysical transient improves when the data is de-dispersed at a DM closer to the true DM of the candidate (see Section 2 of ref.~\cite{rfclustering}).
 Therefore, we re-ran the search with a finer DM grid at 0.1\% fractional sensitivity loss, as compared to 5\% used by the realtime system.
-Noise like events or RFI are sensitive to RFI flagging and image gridding parameters, and so they cannot be reproduced on refinement, and are discarded.
-Sometimes the transient signal is present only in a subband out of the whole bandwidth, so we also rerun our search only using the relevant frequencies, which further improves the detection significance.
-We applied all these techniques on all the interesting candidates from these observations, and used those refined parameters further in the analysis.
+Noise-like events or RFI are sensitive to RFI flagging and image gridding parameters, and so they cannot be reproduced on refinement and are discarded.
+Sometimes the transient signal is present only in a fraction of the whole frequency band, so we also re-run our search only using the relevant frequencies, which further improves the detection significance.
+We applied these techniques on all the candidates selected from these observations to refine their parameters.